barebox/barebox/Documentation/boards/mxs.rst

 Freescale i.MXs or MXS are a SoC family which consists of the i.MX23 and the i.MX28.
-These are quite different from the regular i.MX SoCs and thus are represented by its own architecture in both the Kernel and barebox.
+These are quite different from the regular i.MX SoCs and thus are represented by their own architecture in both the Kernel and barebox.

 Bootlets